billgathen/thinking-in-elm/README.md

 That will re-build the Elm application and store it in `elm.js` so the `index.html` page can find it.

+The first time you build one of the projects, Elm needs to pull down all the dependencies: accept the defaults for all the questions it asks you.

 To try the examples on your local machine, run this command in your terminal in the main directory for the example:

 `open index.html`